melvinvarkey/bigipsecurity/README.md

 ## Getting an A-grade on Qualys SSL Labs

-It is necessary to configure the following settings in BigIP's client SSL profile
+It is necessary to configure the following settings in BIG-IP's client SSL profile
 * Enable TLS_FALLBACK-SCSV extension
 * Enable HSTS
 * Prioritize PFS ciphers